 Assuming stronger assumptions on the cardinal $\kappa$, which are known as \textit{large cardinal assumptions}, Gitik and Shelah \cite[Lemma 1.9]{GSOnDO} forced the existence of a cardinal $\aleph_0<\kappa$ with $2^\kappa>\mathfrak{u}_\kappa$.
 This cardinal $\kappa$ is extremely greater than $\omega_1$ and do not lay near the area where other mathematics occurs.
-The large cardinal assumption was then improved by Brooke-Taylor, Fischer, Friedman, and Montoya \cite{BROOKETAYLOR201737} to a supercompact cardinal, where they used a similar iteration to the one Kunen used, but still considered an extremely large cardinal.
+The large cardinal assumption was then improved by Garti and Shelah \cite{GartiShelah2014} to a supercompact cardinal, where they used a similar iteration to the one Kunen used, but still considered an extremely large cardinal.
+This was further investigated by Brooke-Taylor, Fischer, Friedman, and Montoya \cite{BROOKETAYLOR201737}.
 Recently, a remarkable result of Raghavan and Shelah \cite{RagShel} established the consistency of $\mathfrak{u}_\kappa<2^\kappa$ for $\kappa=2^{\aleph_0}$ where they started with a much smaller large cardinal- a \textit{measurable cardinal}.
 However, in their model $2^{\aleph_0}$ is still very large.
-They also obtained the result on the much smaller cardinal $\aleph_{\omega+1}$ but starting again from a supercompact cardinals.
+They also obtained the result on the much smaller cardinal $\aleph_{\omega+1}$ but starting again from a supercompact cardinal.